Sequential stratified inference for the mean: Introduction

 Stratification complicates inference.
-Texts generally suggest using a stratified version of Student's $t$-test, approximating the distribution of a weighted sum of stratum-wise sample means by Student's $t$-distribution \citep{neyman34, kish65, cochran77}.
-That approximation is good when $\pop$ is approximately normal in every stratum, but the test can be anti-conservative when the within-stratum distributions are skewed.
-For example, Figure~\ref{fig:significance_level} plots the true significance level at various sample sizes of a nominal level 5\% stratified $t$-test for a skewed population with two strata.
-The $t$-test is anti-conservative even when hundreds of samples are drawn from each stratum.
-The upshot is that for many real-world problems in stratified inference standard methods are invalid: their true level can be greater than their nominal over the class of possible populations to which the problem belongs.
+Texts generally suggest using a stratified version of Student's $t$-test, approximating the distribution of a weighted sum of stratumwise sample means by Student's $t$-distribution \citep{neyman34, hansenEtal53, kish65, cochran77}.
+The approximation is good when $\pop$ is nearly Gaussian in every stratum, but the test can be anti-conservative when the within-stratum distributions are skewed (\Cref{fig:significance_level}).
+RLA populations are often highly skewed.
+In a card-level comparison audit, individual ballot cards are compared to corresponding digital receipts of their machine interpretations.
+Most population values (corresponding to correctly interpreted ballots) lie just above the null mean with a small tail (corresponding to errors) far below.

-This paper introduces methods to make conservative, non-asymptotic inferences about $\mu$ from stratified samples from bounded populations, without relying on parametric assumptions.
-The tests are \textit{sequentially valid}, allowing optional stopping and optional continuation: the analyst may check results as each sample arrives and decide whether to stop sampling or continue gathering data.
-We call such methods \textit{SFSNP-valid} (sequential, finite-sample, nonparametric).
-Audits are our lead example, but the methods are also useful for stratified surveys or blocked randomized controlled trials in many regulatory or scientific applications.
+This paper introduces methods to make conservative, non-asymptotic inferences about $\mu$ from stratified samples, without relying on parametric assumptions.
+The tests allow optional stopping and optional continuation: the analyst may check results as each sample arrives and decide whether to stop sampling and draw a conclusion or to continue gathering data.
+In other words, the tests are \textit{anytime valid} over a nonparametric class of distributions.
+Sequential sampling is useful for RLAs, because it is straightforward for an audit to expand as needed by retrieving more ballots from the paper trail.

-In broad brush, the new method works as follows: the ``global'' null hypothesis $H_0: \mu \le \eta_0$ is represented as a union of intersection hypotheses.
-Each intersection hypothesis specifies the mean in every stratum and corresponds to a population that satisfies the a priori bounds and has mean not greater than $\eta_0$.
-The global null hypothesis is rejected if every intersection hypothesis in the union is rejected.
-For a given intersection null, information about each within-stratum mean is summarized by a test statistic that is a nonnegative supermartingale starting at 1 if the stratum mean is less than or equal to its hypothesized value---a \emph{test supermartingale} (TSM).
-Test supermartingales for different strata are combined by multiplication and the combination is converted to a $P$-value for the intersection null.
-We explore how the choice of test supermartingale and the interleaving of samples across strata jointly affect the computational and statistical performance of the test.